brianvanburken/brianvanburken.github.io/_drafts/pre-render-syntax-highlighting-with-prism-in-jekyll.md

 One of the biggest slowdown of this blog was using [Prism][1] for syntax higlighting of code blocks.
-While Prism isn't that big, adding more and more languages it can become really large.
-If you wanted to write blogposts about all the langauges that Prism supports you end up with a 400kb+ monstrosity.
+While Prism isn't that big, adding more and more languages it can become large.
+If you wanted to write blogposts about all langauges, that Prism could support, you would end up with a 400kb+ monstrosity.
 I do already have a few diverse blogposts for some languages and want to write about any language I like.
 So I wondered how to achieve this without a slowing down my blog for my visitors.

-Since the output of Prism is just HTML I started looking into capturing this.
+Since the output of Prism is HTML I started looking into capturing this.
 My first attempt was to build a crawler which would go to each blogpost, execute JavaScript, and take the final rendered version to deploy.
 While this worked it had a few challenges.
 One is the slowness of a having to startup and render of